Recognizing Specific Phobia

 Psychiatric diagnostic frameworks serve multiple purposes.
 Classification of mental disorders enables clinicians and researchers to speak a common language when describing patterns of experience and behavior, guide appropriate treatment interventions, and act as a coding system for insurance purposes.
 The success of these classification frameworks has varied across diagnoses but in the best cases has led to improved understanding and treatment of conditions, as well as helping many service users who find such classification valuable (Perkins et al, 2018).

 Diagnostic frameworks are not without controversy.
 They have been criticized on grounds of reliability, validity, and distortions due to commercial interests (Zigler & Phillips, 1961; Frances & Widiger, 2012; Bell, 2017).
 Perhaps most importantly there are instances where they have had, and continue to have, extremely negative effects upon service users (Perkins et al, 2018).
 Diagnosis is not the only way of understanding people and their experiences.
-Many clinicians and their
+Many clinicians and their clients find that attending to personal stories and narratives is a helpful approach, and psychological formulation is one technique for bringing together information about what has happened to an individual and the sense that they have made of it (British Psychological Society, 2018).

 Get access to this resource

-The assessment and diagnosis of mental health problems should only be undertaken by qualified mental health professionals.
-Attempting to self-diagnose or diagnose others without proper training can lead to inaccurate conclusions, inappropriate treatments, and potential harm.
-Information for the ‘Recognizing...’ series was drawn from the International Classification of Diseases, 11th Revision (ICD-11: World Health Organization, 2019).
+Information for the ‘Recognizing...’ series is drawn from the International Classification of Diseases, 11th Revision (ICD-11: World Health Organization, 2019).

 References And Further Reading